hello-week/hello-week/docs/v2/guide/installation.md

 ## FAQ’s

 Below is the list of frequently asked questions.
-If you think a common question is missing from the list, please create an issue here.
+If you think a common question is missing from the list, please create an [issue here](https://github.com/mauroreisvieira/hello-week/issues/new).

 **1.** How is Hello Week different to other tools?

-Do not use any external dependencies.
+-   Not required a installation of external dependencies.